IanHawke/maths-with-python-course/slides/chapter1_03_variables.md

 4.1
 ```

-Notes: There's a lot of mathematical power in giving a specific value a general name.
-When doing algebra you know that each variable can be replaced by a specific value, but by manipulating things at the more abstract level you can get more general solutions.
-To do this in code we assign a label, or name, to a value.
-This *variable* can now be used whenever we want its value.
-In Python you can use the same variable on any sort of value, like a sticky note: pick up the note `x` from the integer `3` and move it onto the string `Hello`, and Python is perfectly happy.
-We can then mix variables and numbers or other variables in operations, like the last mathematical operation.
+Notes: We can then mix variables and numbers or other variables in operations.
+This reads much more like a mathematical, algebraic expression.

 ---